An Introduction to Japan Prefabricated Construction Suppliers and Manufacturers Association

 The PC Components Quality Certification Committee receives the results of this and holds a general review for discussing whether or not to approve the certification standards, and the Chairman of our association approves a person recognized as suitable by the PC Components Quality Certification Planning Committee.

-The design standard strength of PC components for N certification is 60 N/ ㎟ or less and that for H certification is greater than 60 N/ ㎟ but no more than 120 N/ ㎟ .
+The concrete design standard strength of PC components for N certification is 60 N/㎟ or less and that for H certification is greater than 60 N/ ㎟ but no more than 120 N/㎟ .

-As of April 2013, within Japan 51 plants of 40 companies had earned N certification, and 17 plants of 14 companies have earned H certification.
+As of March 2017, within Japan 65 plants of 44 companies have earned N certification, and 17 plants of 14 companies have earned H certification.
 Abroad, as of March 2017, two plants of two companies have earned N certification.

 ② PC structure inspection